machal/cssmine-content/content/oocss.md

 To ensure the lowest specificity possible, avoid using:

--   child selector (do not use `.button .button-icon`, but rather `.button-icon`)
+-   child selector (do not use `.button.button-icon`, but rather `.button-icon`)
 -   combined selectors (do not use `.button.button-primary`, but rather `.button-primary`)